aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

     - `waypoint.txt`: The waypoint for the genesis transaction on the network you are connecting to.
     - `genesis.blob` The genesis blob for the network you are connecting to.

-10. Now that you have set up your configuration files, you can start your validator and VFN.
+10. Now that you have set up your configuration files, you can start your validator and VFN (although you don't actually want to start the Aptos server until you have set it up as a service, created a delegation pool, and joined the active validator set).
     To start your validator, run the following commands, with the paths assuming you are in the root of the `aptos-core` directory:

     ```bash